Tuesday, August 05, 2025

 In an earlier post called "Free Will is Not Just an Illusion" I made my arguments, all of which can be countered with determinist platitudes.
 Still, nothing convinces me we are some kind of machine doing only what the pre-written program allows.

 I fully concede that we don't actually choose what we like or what disgusts us.
 It's just there...
 We don't get to choose what comes naturally, or things we are undeniably bad at.
 These facts about us are true, but is that free will?
 I don't think so.
-These are, as with the color of our skin or the type of hair on our head, are immutable characteristics, not choices.
+These, as with the color of our skin or the type of hair on our head, are immutable characteristics, not choices.
 Free will is something we choose, consciously and sometimes without much thought.
 I absolutely acknowledge that free will is constrained.
 Free will exists in our power to decide within the constraints of the moment.
 There are numerous things in our lives that we have no choice over.
 We obviously had no choice in being born, or who our parents are, or where we enter this world.
 I don't think anyone is arguing that.
 It seems to me with live in a dualistic world - some things are determined by a past occurrence setting all the factors and there are other moments where switches exist for us to choose.
 Both can be true.
 We don't need to be so rigid about it.

 I go through my life and try to think of moments when I decided something, exercising my free will that is so profound that it can't be laid at the feet of a deterministic world.
 Have I ever succeeded?
 Unknown.
 I keep coming back to a decision I made 32 years ago to quit drinking.
 Did I make the decision or not?
 Did someone else make it for me?
 Did I have no choice in it at all?
 Good questions, but they are the wrong questions.
 It wasn't one decision on one day, it's a decision I make every single day.
 Obviously I make this choice of my own will - everyday.